 - Data – compare and read information represented in timetables and as line graphs.

-Homework is a method of strengthening and consolidating children’s skills and knowledge, often allowing opportunities for personal investigation and study.
+Homework is a method of strengthening and consolidating children’s skills and knowledge, allowing opportunities for personal investigation and study.
 All homework should be completed to a high standard with good presentation, joined legible handwriting and the same, punctuation and spelling that is required of children in class.
 Please support your child in meeting this expectation.
-Weekly homework will be set each Friday and will need to be in school by the following Thursday so that it can be marked and returned.
-This will have an English Maths or topic focus.
+Weekly homework will be set each Friday and will need to be in school by the following Wednesday so that it can be marked and returned.
+This will have an English, Maths or topic focus.

 You will be able to find lots of information in your child’s Communication Book and Homework Folder.
 Please let me know if there is anything more that you need.